mozilla/addon-sdk/packages/addon-kit/docs/panel.md

     The width of the panel in pixels.
 Optional.
   @prop [height] {number}
     The height of the panel in pixels.
 Optional.
+  @prop [name] {string}
+    An optional string giving the panel a name.
+If used with the [titlebar] option, the name will be used as the titlebar's label.
+  @prop [titlebar] {boolean}
+    An optional boolean property enabling or disabling a draggable titlebar in the panel.
+If set to true, the properties "noautohide" and "close" (button) will also be set for the panel.
   @prop [contentURL] {string}
     The URL of the content to load in the panel.
   @prop [allow] {object}
     An optional object describing permissions for the content.
 It should contain a single key named `script` whose value is a boolean that indicates whether or not to execute script in the content. `script` defaults to true.
   @prop [contentScriptFile] {string,array}
     A local file URL or an array of local file URLs of content scripts to load.
     Content scripts specified by this property are loaded *before* those